JuliaExtremes/QuantileMatching.jl/data/README.md

 ## observations.csv

-Daily precipitation (in mm) for the months of May to October recorded between 1955 and 2010 at the Montreal-Trudeau International Airport.
+Daily precipitation (in mm) for the months of May to October recorded between 1955 and 2010 at the Montréal-Trudeau International Airport.
 The data were retrieved from the [Environment Canada website](https://climate.weather.gc.ca/historical_data/search_historic_data_e.html).

 ## simulations.csv